Police Quest gameplay video loading, please wait...

-.
 The story of Police Quest centers around Sonny Bonds, who is a driving patrol police officer in the fictional city of Lytton.
 In the story of the game, Sonny goes from a regular police officer to undercover, tracking down "The Death Angel", a murderous drug dealer name Jessie Bains.
-While the story is quite interesting, the overall gameplay is pretty, don't you think? well, the gameplay is exactly the same like in Leisure Suit Larry, meaning that you need to type key words, like open door or turn on shower, in order to interact with the world.
-To be honest, I really love this style of gameplay.
-It might be harder than a regular point-and-click game, but I still didn't found it that hard.
-The graphics are okay, but mostly there is not music at all, only in few sections, but it's not bad.
-All in all, Police Quest can be a lot of fun and is, in my opinion, one of the best retro adventure game I have ever played.
+While the story is quite interesting, the overall gameplay is really pretty.
+The gameplay is exactly the same like in Leisure Suit Larry, meaning that you need to type key words, like open door or turn on shower, in order to interact with the world.
+The game might be harder than a regular point-and-click game, but enough entertaining.
+The graphics will remind you the good old days of DOS games.